-The Founders have endowed the Charity with the remaining substantial property and an investment portfolio to be held as expendable endowment.
-In accordance with the intentions of the Founders the endowment, although technically expendable, will be retained as a long term Endowment Fund to provide a return which will be expended in achieving the objects of the Charity under the total return basis referred to above.
+The Founders have endowed the Charity with property and an investment portfolio to be held as expendable endowment.
+In accordance with the intentions of the Founders the endowment, although technically expendable, will be retained as a long term Endowment Fund to provide a return which will be expended in achieving the objects of the Charity under the Total Return basis referred to above.

-No specific reserves are held although future conditional grant commitments may have been made since the Trustees consider that the general resources and expected returns on its assets to be more than adequate to meet any such future commitments.
+No specific reserves are held.
+Although future conditional grant commitments have been made the Trustees consider that the general resources and expected returns on its assets to be more than adequate to meet any such future commitments.